 There are so many ways but here are four to get you started….

 3. Re-centre yourself and acknowledge where you are right now, what obstacles did you overcome to be where you are today?
 How did your obstacles help you get where you are?
-Begin to notice how the obstacles you faced in the past directed you to where you are right now, and therefore know the obstacles you face now will be guiding you to where you need to be.
+Begin to notice how the obstacles you faced in the past directed you to where you are right now, and therefore trust the obstacles you face now will be guiding you and nudging you towards your future.
+Your biggest growth is likely to have come from the challenges you have faced - recognise the opportunity for growth you have in front of you.

 Resilience isn’t about bouncing back or bouncing forward it about getting still, re-centring and re-adjusting and making more conscious and powerful choices from where you are right now, in this moment.